pluteski/speech-to-text/blog/content/hashgraph.md

 (More strictly speaking,
 it is actually about finding paths through the graph that connect events in the current round with past events in the previous round.
 Please see : [How it Works (Graphically)](http://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf).)

+At this point, some applications could dump all previous events.
+In applications where the transaction timeseries can be summarized by sufficient statistics, as soon as this occurs the hashgraph history could be archived.
+This also means that _a new node doesn't need to load the entire hashgraph history_.
+There is no notion of full node and lightweight node.

 ## Virtual elections: better than regular elections?
 Many people consider Hashgraph to be more comparable to PBFT, Paxos, Raft, Zab,